 Road trips are a very popular travel option now.
 Given that the #1 post on our site is currently A Road Trip Alone: Top 10 Tips to Prepare, I think it's safe to say that many of you are planning to hit the open road.
 For those who are not taking taking their own vehicle, we've got some great advice on how to save on rental cars.

-The car rental industry operates on slim margins and makes up for them by increasing your daily rate in a variety of ways.
+In addition to the particular challenges facing travelers and rental agencies at this point in time, the car rental industry operates on slim margins and makes up for them by increasing your daily rate in a variety of ways.
 Being on holidays, you may be particularly vulnerable to suggestions such as an upgrade to a convertible rather than the economy car you booked when all the costs of your trip were in front of you.
 Likewise, you may not have done enough research before leaving which makes you inclined to purchase unneeded insurance or other services, just to be on the safe side.

 To help you stay on budget, we've got a few tips.
 Here's how to save on car rentals.